MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

     > **Note**: Enter the name of the SQL Server created previously.
 The format should be in the format of **<server>.database.windows.net**.

+1. In the **Authentication type**, select **SQL Login** and provide the user name and password.

+1. Select **Connect**.

 ## Install and launch the Azure migration extension for Azure Data Studio

 Follow these steps to install the migration extension.
-If Azure migration extension is already installed, you can skip these steps.
+If the extension is already installed, you can skip these steps.

 1. Open the extensions manager in Azure Data Studio.